DanielFloeter/category-archives-block/readme.txt

 == Description ==

 Displays a archive of posts for one or more specific categories in the Gutenberg block editor.
 It can be configured to either show by month or year with post counts and as a listing or a pulldown.

+= Tip Top Press =
+We're [Tip Top Press](http://tiptoppress.com/) and create Gutenberg Blocks for Wordpress.
+If you want to know about what we're working on and you are interested in backgrounds then you can read all newes storys on our [blog](http://tiptoppress.com/blog/?utm_source=wp.org&utm_medium=readme.txt&utm_campaign=category+archives+block).

 = Features =
 * Option multi category selection